 This can be swapped to either side of the handle for ambidextrous carry, by removing three screws, but it only allows for tip-up carry.
 There’s no way to set it up for tip-down, probably because it would get in the way of the lock.

 The blade is one of the nicest you’ll find on a folder.
 It’s forged from 154CM stainless and is available either natural or with a black Cerakote finish.
 You can also choose between a straight edge and one with a serrated rope cutter section at the rear.

 The blade is slightly unusual; it’s a drop point, but the back is ground down slightly to create a false edge for most of its length.
 That gives many of the benefits of a spear point tip, without weakening the blade – it has a very substantial 3mm spine to give it a core of strength.

 Out of the box it’s razor sharp, and holds its edge very well too.
 One nice thing about 154CM is that although it’s an extremely tough steel it’s also easy to sharpen, but you won’t need to do it too often anyway.

-Overall: Benchmade have come up with a blade that’s extremely versatile.
-The point is fine enough for delicate work and has huge piercing ability, while the profile gives it the strength for heavier work.
+Benchmade has come up with a blade that’s extremely versatile.
+The point is fine enough for delicate work and has a huge piercing ability, while the profile gives it the strength for heavier work.
 The false edge doesn’t extend all the way to the pivot so there’s a thumb ramp if you need to apply more control.